pdbjjens/ioBroker.stiebel-isg/README.md

 * node.js >= 20, js-controller >= 6.0.11 and admin >= 7.6.17 is required
 Upgrade your ioBroker to at least this software level, if you want to use this adapter

-* Password encryption in config UI
+* Password and username encryption in config UI
-If you update this adapter from a previous version instead of a new installation, the adapter may not start, even if your password in your config is correct and has not been changed.
-To fix this, simply enter the same previous password once more in the config UI and store and close the config UI to restart the adapter.
+If you update this adapter from a previous version instead of a new installation, the adapter may not start, even if your password and username in your config is correct and has not been changed.
+To fix this, simply enter the same previous password and username once more in the config UI and store and close the config UI to restart the adapter.
 This of course is only neccessary once after the first start after the update.

-* The type and/or name of some objects in the object tab has changed If you update this adapter from a previous version instead of a new installation, you may possibly find warnings in the ioBroker log or object values and/or names are not updated correctly.
+* The type and/or name of some objects in the object tab has changed
+If you update this adapter from a previous version instead of a new installation, you may possibly find warnings in the ioBroker log or object values and/or names are not updated correctly.
 To prevent this from happening, the most simple solution is to stop the adapter in the instances tab of ioBroker, completely delete the object tree in the objects tab and then restart the adapter.
 This of course is only neccessary once after the update and is not required if you do a clean new installation.

 ## Installation